-- 1. Minimum site size shall be three (3) acres. - 2.
-Minimum site width shall be two-hundred (200) feet along front yard. - 3.
-All access to the site shall be onto a Major Arterial, Arterial or Minor Arterial road as shown on the City's Thoroughfare Plan. - 4.
-Minimum building setbacks shall be seventy-five (75) feet from all property lines. - There shall be no parking in front yard, nor closer than twenty (20) feet from any side or rear lot line, except in those instances where the lot abuts a residential lot and in those instances, no closer than thirty-five (35) feet. - 6.
-Screening of vehicular parking areas shall be in conformity with requirements at Section 5.5.3. - 7.
+- Minimum site size shall be three (3) acres. - Minimum site width shall be two-hundred (200) feet along front yard. - All access to the site shall be onto a major arterial, arterial or minor arterial road as shown on the City's Thoroughfare Plan. - 4.
+Minimum building setbacks shall be seventyfive (75) feet from all property lines. - 5.
+Maximum building height shall be as provided in Article 3, provided that, on sites exceeding thirty (30) acres, buildings may be constructed up to sixty-five (65) feet in height if: - The minimum front, side, and rear yard building setbacks are increased by one and one-half (1.5) feet for every one (1) foot of building height in excess of thirtyfive (35) feet; - B. The site abuts a freeway or a major arterial road: - C. The Planning Commission finds that the increased height will be compatible with, and will not have a material negative impact upon, existing and planned uses located on adjacent and surrounding properties, taking into consideration the size and configuration of the site and the proposed building(s), the size and nature of the improvements on the adjacent and surrounding properties, the aesthetic quality of the proposed building(s), including design, exterior materials, and landscaping, and any other relevant aspects of the site or proposed building(s). - 6.
+There shall be no parking in front yard, nor closer than twenty (20) feet from any side or rear lot line, except in those instances where the lot abuts a residential lot and in those instances, no closer than thirty-five (35) feet. - 7.
+Screening of vehicular parking areas shall be in conformity with requirements at Section 5.5.3. - 8.
 A noise impact statement is required subject to the standards of Section 5.14.10.B.